 Treat explicit casts as candidates for code refactoring, i.e., ideally explicit casts should not be required in the code.

 Avoid casting away const:.
 Doing so can result in undefined behaviour that may not be detectable by the compiler or other tools.
 Refactor code so that it handles const and non-const types properly.
+See clause 6.65.

 don’t overload unary ‘&’ or “,”,